-Whilst there is an initial investment required after you have purchased the tracker there are plenty of opportunities to gain a return on your investment.
-Trackers require very little maintenance, they are small and portable and they just need to be recharged every so often.
-Different sizes of trackers are also available, so they can be attached to just about anything.
+Whilst an initial investment is required after you have purchased the tracker, there are plenty of opportunities to gain a return on your investment.
+Trackers require very little maintenance; for example, the SMS Terrain Tracker, they are small and portable, and they need to be recharged every so often.
+Different sizes of trackers are also available so that they can be attached to just about anything.
 You can attach one to a car, give one to your child, or fix one to your pet’s collar.
 More so, when people purchase GPS trackers for their own possessions, they often place trackers on new cars, equipment or other highly expensive goods.